openmusic-project/omlily/README.md

 - Automatic swithching clefs for one staves music.

-- Dynamics and Extra exportation to lilypond.
+- Dynamics, channels and Extra exportation to lilypond.

-- Added preferences panel
+- Added preferences panel:

+  - Title and composer input
+  - Paper size and orientation
+  - Staff size
+  - Options :
+	- Clefs
+	- Clef switch change starting from a given midicent
+	- Compilation mode (generic or polymetric)
+	- Export Dynamics
+	- Export Midi (compiles a midi file along with pdf)
+	- Export Channels